Food Tank, Food Systems and COVID-19: A Conversation with Dani Nierenberg

 There are so many things you can do online.
 You can amplify messages.
 You can write, share messages with your friends or create videos.
 And if you have the means, donate to good organizations, like World Food Program USA.
 Please do, because they need your support during this time.

-WFP is doing everything it can to continue to get food to the 90 million people it serves.
+The U.N.
+World Food Programme is doing everything it can to continue to get food to the 90 million people it serves.
 This includes providing extra support for food and logistics systems that make this possible.
-But WFP can’t do this alone, it needs your support during these challenging times.
-Learn more about WFP’s work during COVID-19.
+But the U.N.
+World Food Programme can’t do this alone, it needs your support during these challenging times.
+Learn more about our work during COVID-19.